sven-hash/docs/docs/nym-simple-websocket-tutorial.md

 So we can see that the Service Provider is wanting to listen to a websocket connection on port 1978 but currently it cant find one.

-That's our cue to open up another terminal window in our project root folder (Simple Mixnet Websocket Project) and get ourselves a second instance of our Nym Websocket Client running.
+That's our cue to open up another terminal window in our project root folder (Simple Service Provider Tutorial) and get ourselves a second instance of our Nym Websocket Client running.
 Once again, will be executing the same commands as last time with the `nym-client` file, but this time with a different `--port` and `--id`.

-Go back to the folder where you placed your `nym-client` file (Simple Mixnet Websocket Project) and open up a new terminal window there.
+Go back to the folder where you placed your `nym-client` file (Simple Service Provider Tutorial) and open up a new terminal window there.
 Type and enter the following

 ```